paritytech/substrate/frame/contracts/README.md

 to a non zero value.
 The default is `0` and prevents the upload of any non deterministic code.

 An indeterministic code can be deployed on-chain by passing `Determinism::AllowIndeterministic` to `upload_code`.
-A determinstic contract can then delegate call into it if and only if it is ran by using `bare_call` and passing `Determinism::AllowIndeterministic` to it. **Never use this argument when the contract is called from an on-chain transaction.**
+A deterministic contract can then delegate call into it if and only if it is ran by using `bare_call` and passing `Determinism::AllowIndeterministic` to it. **Never use this argument when the contract is called from an on-chain transaction.**